chipweinberger/flutter_blue_plus/README.md

 ### iOS: `BluetoothAdapterState.unavailable`

-Added access to Bluetooth Hardware in the app's Xcode settings.
+You must add access to Bluetooth Hardware in the app's Xcode settings.
 See See [Getting Started](#getting-started).

 ---